MileHacker Logo

 • Bus: Public bus line 1A operates between PRN and city center (near Grand Hotel Prishtina).
 Fare: approx. €3.

-• Private Transfer: Many hotels offer shuttle transport.
+• Private Transfer: Many hotels offer shuttle buses.
 Pre-book private transfers online.

 Peak Season Prices